 -

-Applications for 2023-2024 will be available via the Occupational Therapist Centralized Application Service (OTCAS) in July.
+Applications are available via the Occupational Therapist Centralized Application Service (OTCAS) each July for the incoming class the following May.
 No supplemental application is required.
 Please submit all documentation directly to OTCAS.

 Admission decisions are made as applications are completed, therefore it is recommended candidates apply early.
 Candidates are not required to interview.